Sudanese resistance committees: October 2021 Sudanese coup d'état

-April 2023 RSF–SAF conflict
+Sudanese civil war (2023–present)

-During the 2023 Sudan conflict between the Rapid Support Forces and the Sudanese Armed Forces, the resistance committees organised logistics support for medical services.
+During the Sudanese civil war (2023–present) between the Rapid Support Forces and the Sudanese Armed Forces, the resistance committees organised logistics support for medical services.
 The resistance committees coordinated the creation of doctors', nurses' and engineers' committees, helped to provide fuel, electrical supplies and doctors to hospitals, and helped in evacuating civilians from areas of RSF–SAF fighting.

 Resistance committee members were active politically in encouraging local communities to avoid siding with either the RSF or the SAF.
 Resistance committee members sprayed anti-war messages on walls.
 Hamid Murtada, a resistance committee member, described the resistance committees as having "an important role in raising awareness to their constituencies and in supporting initiatives that [would] end the war immediately".

 In addition to the resistance committees, many volunteers have contributed actively to support citizens, with hundreds of young men and women using social media to coordinate transport to evacuate people, the sharing of food and to provide medicine to patients.
 Despite frequent internet outages, mobile apps have been used or specifically developed to connect people in need.